deliveroo/deliveroo.engineering/_guidelines/services.md

 ### Preferred technology stack

+{: .dg-sidebar}
+> ##### Does this feel restrictive?
+>
+> Our experience tells us that, under pressure or temptation, new technologies
+> can be introduced that result in hard-to-maintain software.
+>
+> New technologies can still most definitely be experimented with and introduced
+> in production, though—only, with due care!
+>
+> The next section outlines our approach to doing so.

 Because a zoo of technologies leads to disaster, we purposely limit the set of technologies we use.